Report: NHL’s executive committee OKs Coyotes’ move to Salt Lake City | Gephardt Daily

 An official announcement about the move is expected either Thursday or Friday, according to Arizona Sports‘ John Gambadoro.

-Coyotes owner Alex Meruelo agreed to sell the team after securing contractual rights to reactivate the franchise within five years if an arena is built.
+Meruelo agreed to sell the team after securing contractual rights to reactivate the franchise within five years if an arena is built.
 That would trigger an expansion draft and require Meruelo to pay back the $1 billion he is getting from the sale, Gambadoro reported.

+The NHL will receive $200 million from the sale as a relocation fee, which will be distributed to the league’s owners, according to multiple reports.

 The Coyotes are scheduled to play their final game at Mullett Arena on Wednesday.
 The team had been planning to play at the ASU arena again next season.